SeisComP3/seiscomp3/src/trunk/apps/processing/scevent/plugins/events/regioncheck/descriptions/scevent_regioncheck.rst

-*evrc* is a plug-in for :ref:`scevent`.
-It sets the event type according to the location of an event by comparing the event coordinates with regions By default it sets the event type to "outside of network interest" if the event is within a defined region.
+*evrc* is a plugin for :ref:`scevent`.
+It sets the event type according to the location of an event by comparing the event coordinates with regions.
+By default it sets the event type to "outside of network interest" if the event is not within a defined region.

 Events for which the type has been set manually are not treated.